jchang153/EigenBench/README.md

 - Reflections are **per-judge** (each judge reflects independently on each response)
 - All ordered pairs `(eval1, eval2)` are compared

-This produces the most complete evaluation matrix but scales as `O(scenarios × models² × models²)` — best suited for smaller model ensembles or targeted studies.
+This produces the most complete evaluation matrix but scales as `O(scenarios × models² × models²)`

 ## Outputs